-- L. Outcome Targets/Trends Multi-year trends for the community and program outcomes.
-The unit of measure is stated and the numerical targets shown for FY 08, FY 09 and FY 10 as adopted by the Board of County Supervisors.
-Actual results are shown for FY 07 and FY 08. - M. Activities/Service Level Trends Table Measurable statements describing the jobs performed by each program to achieve the stated objectives.
+M. Activities/Service Level Trends Table - Measurable statements describing the activity performed by each program to achieve the stated objectives.
 Performance measures are displayed for each activity.
 Service level targets represent agency performance objectives for the year.
-The unit of measure is stated and the numerical targets shown for FY 08,FY 09 and FY 10 as adopted by the Board of County Supervisors.
-Actual results are shown for FY 07 and FY 08.
-The cost for each activity is shown for FY 08, FY 09, and FY 10 as adopted by the Board of County Supervisors.
-Actual costs are shown for FY 07 and FY 08.
+The unit of measure is stated and the numerical targets shown for FY 09, FY 10 and FY 11 as adopted by the Board of County Supervisors.
+Actual results are shown for FY 08 and FY 09.
+The cost for each activity is shown for FY 09, FY 10, and FY 11 as adopted by the Board of County Supervisors.
+Actual costs are shown for FY 08 and FY 09.